wonderstudy/wonderstudy.github.io/index.md

 ## Introduction

-wonderstudy is a community dedicated to wonder and study.Imagine a child full of wonder.
+wonderstudy is a community dedicated to wonder and study.
+Imagine a child full of wonder.
 Now imagine study, taking advantage of free content such as:

 - free online courses such as those offered by